txy0414/Test-Backend-1/README.md

 ## Resources :package:
 - The directory website:
 ```
-API: You will call this site to retrieve html
+Our mimick site: You will call this site to retrieve html
 https://comdir.api.usthing.xyz/user/{itsc}

-UI: You can view the graphical interface here
+UST real site: You can view the graphical interface here
 https://comdir.ust.hk/user/detail/{itsc}
 ```
 - You can use your own itsc in this url to check what fields are available.